thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Unit-1/01-intro-and-setup.desc.md

 Staying true to an iterative approach to coding, we'll start slow, defining everything (markup and Angular syntax) within a single `index.html` file - a true single page app! - and scale from there, learning about patterns for structuring complicated Angular apps.

 1. Create an `index.html` file.
-1. Add the Angular dependency.
+1. Before your closing `</body>` tag, add the Angular dependency.
 For now, we're going to utilize a CDN - `https://ajax.googleapis.com/ajax/libs/angularjs/1.5.7/angular.js`.
 1. Add the `ng-app` attribute to the `<html>` element in your document.
 This indicates that *everything* inside of the `<html>` element - from the opening to closing tag - is part of an Angular app.
 In other words, all Angular code/tags that fall inside the `<html>` element will be rendered by the Angular interpreter. *Get used to that `ng` prefix as you will be seeing it A LOT!*
 1. Test it out!
 Add the following Angular tag anywhere inside of the `<body>` tag - `<p>{{1 + 6}}<p>`.
 Open the page in your browser.
 If all is well then you should see `7`.
 1. Finally, update the title element - `<title>{{ greeting }} World</title>` - and add the following two paragraphs: